• Bush Beans • Pole Beans • Snap Beans • Shell Beans • Dry Beans • Filet Beans • Soybeans • Fava Beans • Lima Beans

 - Pole Beans are runner or vining types that can grow very tall, typically requiring some form of trellising.

-Or, according to the stage at which they're eaten …
+Second, according to the stage at which they're eaten:

-- Snap Beans or String Beans are eaten fresh, pod and all.
+- Snap Beans aka String Beans are eaten fresh, pod and all.

 - Fresh Shell Beans are intended to be eaten when the seeds are still young, just full-sized and sweet and starchy, before they start to dry down.